-Our support for Looked After and Post Looked After Children will aim to fulfil this mission statement for these young people.
-We will endeavour to enable the Looked After Children and Post Looked After Children in our community to live life in all its fullness and grow into the people that they are called to be.
+Our support for Looked After and Post Looked After Children will aim to fulfil this mission statement for young people who live or have lived in care.
+We will support our young people to live life in all its fullness and grow into the people that they are called to be.